IshanaRaina/sql-labs/core-sql/section-2.md

 :book: [Read more](https://docs.oracle.com/javadb/10.8.3.0/ref/rrefsqlj14854.html) about `HAVING`.

 **Exercise 11** :computer:
-1. Access the **API** database :arrow_forward: List the states where the average salary is greater than $100,000.
+1. Access the **Pet Store** database :arrow_forward: List the states where the average salary is greater than $100,000.
 Also list the average salary amount.

-Access the **HR** database :arrow_forward:
+Access the **Human Resources** database :arrow_forward:

 2. How many people were hired on each date?
 List only those dates where 2 or more people were hired.
 3. Which managers have employees who average greater than 10,000 in salary?
 List the names of the managers along with the average salary of their employees.